HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 </figure>

-The experience of customizing Tailwind was such a revelation.
-In Bootstrap, with its _billions and billions_ of global variables, the process of applying your own design choices felt like a never-ending battle against the tide.
-With Tailwind, I felt in control.
-I tweaked the colors, chose some fonts, and from then on I was picking from a reasonable set of options, rather than constantly struggling to override someone else's defaults.
+Implementing your own design in Tailwind is a pleasure.
+No more tearing your hair out trying to override the the default styles: Instead, you start with a clean slate and you build up your own styles using a customizable menu of sensible options for colors, size, spacing scales, and so on.

-Beyond choosing fonts, colors, size and spacing scales, and so on, the depth of Tailwind's customizability blew me away.
-The config file gives you full access to the underlying machinery, so for example if you need utility classes that Tailwind doesn't include, you can have it generate whatever you want.
+The depth of Tailwind's customizability blew me away.
+Not only can you tweak the design tokens to your heart's content, but you have full access to the underlying machinery.
+If you need utility classes that Tailwind doesn't include, you can have it generate whatever you want.

 Tailwind is still a _CSS_ framework, and that shows in several respects that make it a big improvement over CSS-in-JS frameworks like Theme UI or Styled Components.